-A likert scale consisting of six constructs (PE, EE, SI, FC, BI and UB) and 25 items was used to assess the degree of agreement or disagreement (1-Strongly disagree, 2-Disagree, 3-Neutral, 4Agree, 5-Strongly Agree) in relation to the use of the mHealth system.
-The mean of the items in each construct (variable) was generated and used in the analysis to determine the predictors of mHealth use.
+A likert scale consisting of six constructs (PE, EE, SI, FC, BI and UB) and 20 items was used to assess the degree of agreement or disagreement (1-Strongly disagree, 2-Disagree, 3-Neutral, 4Agree, 5-Strongly Agree) in relation to the use of the mHealth Interactive Voice Response (IVR) system.
+The mean score of the items in each construct (variable) was generated and used in the analysis to determine the predictors of mHealth use.